Skip to main content

 A strong brief doesn’t need to be long, it just needs to be clear.
 The more focused your input, the more tailored, comparable and actionable the responses will be.

-There are several ways to help you choose the right Media Owners for your campaign.
+There are several ways to help you choose the right Media Partners for your campaign.

-Use audience breakdown filters to identify Media Owners whose audiences align with your target market, including:
+Use audience breakdown filters to identify Media Partners whose audiences align with your target market, including:

 • Gender